sfinnie/helloLSP/docsrc/ch2-first-server.md

 ## Anatomy of the Plugin

-Despite all the boilerplate, there are 3 primary files that implement the plugin:
+Despite all the boilerplate, there are 4 primary files that implement the plugin:

 * [client/src/extension.ts](../client/src/extension.ts) implements the client
 * [server/server.py](../server/server.py) implements the server.
+* [server/__main__py](../server/__main__.py) provides options for starting the server.
 * [package.json](../package.json) describes the capabilities that the client and server provide.

+Finally, there's [.vscode/launch.json](../.vscode/launch.json).
+This isn't part of the plugin proper, it tells VSCode how to start the plugin when running during development.

 ## Tidying up the skeleton